As amended on May 28, 2021 at District Training Assembly

-These bylaws are being established by Rotary Clubs of Rotary International District 3292 to provide recommendations, guidelines, and rules to strengthen the functioning of the District, and the District Governor but nothing in these bylaws shall be contrary to any recommendations, policy, definition or guidelines issued by the Board of Directors of Rotary International, or to the constitution and bylaws of Rotary International as amended from time to time.
-Nor are they intended to impair or impede the role of the District Governor in the performance of his/her responsibilities as provided in the constitution and guidelines of Rotary International.
+These bylaws are being established by Rotary Clubs of Rotary International District 3292 to provide recommendations, guidelines and rules to strengthen the functioning of the District, and the District Governor but nothing in these bylaws shall be contrary to any recommendations, policy, defi nition or guidelines issued by the Board of Directors of Rotary International, or to the constitution and bylaws of Rotary International as amended from time to time.
+These Bylaws will not impair or impede the role of the District Governor in performance of his/her responsibilities as provided in the constitution and guidelines of Rotary International.

 Article 1 Short Title and Commencement

 These bylaws may be called “Bylaws of Rotary International District 3292”